Generic Name: ivabradine (eye VAB ra deen)

 Ivabradine works by affecting your heart's electrical activity in order to slow the heart rate.

 Ivabradine is used in certain people with chronic heart failure, to help lower the risk of needing to be hospitalized when symptoms get worse.
-Ivabradine is not for use if you already have heart failure symptoms that recently got worse before starting this medicine.
+Ivabradine is not for use if you already have heart failure symptoms that recently got worse before starting ivabradine.

 Ivabradine may also be used for purposes not listed in this medication guide.

-You should not use ivabradine if you have severe liver disease, very low blood pressure or heart rate, a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker), or if you depend on a pacemaker to regulate your heart rate.
+You should not use ivabradine if you have severe liver disease, if you depend on a pacemaker to regulate your heart rate, or if you have a serious heart condition such as "sick sinus syndrome" or 3rd-degree "AV block" (unless you have a pacemaker).

-You also should not take ivabradine if your heart failure symptoms recently got worse, if your resting heart rate is less than 60 bpm, or your blood pressure is less than 90 over 50.
+You also should not use ivabradine if your heart failure symptoms recently got worse, if your resting heart rate is less than 60 bpm, or if your blood pressure is less than 90 over 50.

 You should not use ivabradine if you are allergic to it, or if you have: